Information about Dapagliflozin

 - ₹692 to ₹730Sun Pharmaceutical Industries Ltd2 variant(s)

 Expert advice for Dapagliflozin

-- Dapagliflozin is used together with other diabetes medicines to control blood sugar and avoids long-term complications.
+- Dapagliflozin is used alone or together with other diabetes medicines to control blood sugar and avoid long-term complications.

 Frequently asked questions for Dapagliflozin